LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 #### Test VIP policy

-In the policy list in Maven Workspace, click on the toggle switch and enable the VipRule_Static policy.
+In the policy list in Conversation Orchestrator, click on the toggle switch and enable the VipRule_Static policy.

 1. Start a new web messaging conversation using the account ID